Degree Programme Details

 Services of the counselling center are offered to all study applicants and students with any and all types of health disabilities stated in the Methodological standard of the Ministry of Education, Youth and Sports.

 Graduates can continue their studies within the master study programme Information technology at FIT BUT or within related degree programmes at other universities.

 Choose academic year and curriculum

 A student must first register for and subsequently enroll in repeated compulsory courses and repeated elective courses.
 Following this, the student registers for and enrolls in compulsory and elective courses from the study plan for the relevant year.
 Only when this is done, the student may register for and enroll in elective courses.
-If a student does not register for, and subsequently enroll in, all the compulsory and elective courses from the relevant study plan (except for Semester Project and Bachelor's Thesis), he/she may register for, and enroll in, a maximum of one elective course in the given semester.
+If a student does not register for, and subsequently enroll in, all the compulsory courses from the relevant study plan (except for Semester Project and Bachelor's Thesis), he/she may register for, and enroll in, a maximum of one elective course in the given semester.

 Students of the 3rd year can submit an application to enroll in up to three any courses from the master's study programme.
 These courses will be treated as elective courses during bachelor's studies.
 Applications can be submitted at the "Study - Administrative procedures" section of FIT IS and will be reviewed with students' study results taken into consideration.

 Duty: C - compulsory, CEx - compulsory-elective group x, R - recommended, E - elective